mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Receiving an IP packet {#receiving}

-When the MASQUE proxy receives an incoming IP packet, it checks if the source and destination IP address maps to an active forwarding connection.
-If one or more mappings exists, it further checks if this mapping contains additional identifier information as provided by the Conn-ID Header of the CONNECT-IP request.
+When the MASQUE proxy receives an incoming IP packet, it checks if the source and destination IP address as well as the IPv4 Protocol or IPv6 Next header field and maps to an active tunnel or flow forwarding association.

+If one or more
+mappings exists, it further checks if this mapping contains additional identifier information as provided by the Conn-ID Header of the CONNECT-IP request.
 If this field maps as well, the IP payload is forwarded to the client.
 If no active mapping is found, the IP packet is discarded.

+If a client has a tunnel
+as well as multiple flow forwarding associations, the proxy need to check the mappings for the flow forwarding associations first, and only send it over the the tunnel association if no active flow forwarding is found.

 The masque server should use the same forwarding mode as used by the client.
 If both modes, datagram and stream